Air

 Steve Roe librasteve@furnival.net

-The Air::Component module provided is based on an early version of the raku Cromponent module, author Fernando Corrêa de Oliveira fco@cpan.com, however unlike Cromponent this module does not use Cro Templates.
+The Air::Component module integrates with the Cromponent module, author Fernando Corrêa de Oliveira fco@cpan.com, however unlike Cromponent this module does not use Cro Templates.

 COPYRIGHT AND LICENSE